fjgreco/E2EAI-public/markdown/neural_network.md

     -rw-r-----.
 1 wsuser watsonstudio  42168 Feb 25 19:58 bioinformatics_model_weights.h5

-# Everthing thus far can theoretically run anywhere- like on a laptop.
+# Thus far everything can theoretically run anywhere- like on a laptop.
 But,...

-# The data can be large
+# The bioinformatic data can be very large

-# The model can be very large and complex
+# The models can be very large and computationally complex

 ![png](images/LargeNetwork.png)